The simplest way in Python:

 Also, we can customize the command using the various options to enhance the profiling and capture a more accurate execution time.

-• Define the loops within each run using the -r and -n option.
+means run the code line 10 times. - Define the loops within each run using the

-• If you ommit the options be default it is 7 runs with each run having 1 million loops
+option. - If you ommit the options be default it is 7 runs with each run having 1 million loops

 Example: Customize the time profile operation to 10 runs and 20 loops within each run.